Driolar/SoccerTheory-Pharo/doc/Using SoTheReplay - The Soccer Theory Player.md

 ### Saving the current frame
 The *save button* opens a modal window to export the current displayed frame into a SoccerML file.

+## Statistical charts
+The button "Statistics" offers the following statiscal charts for the loaded game:
+* Possession bar chart
+* Mean Possession timeline
+* Continuous Possession timeline

+The statistical charts are documented [here](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/statistical%20charts.md).
+The extraction of numerical superiority is not implemented.